Privacy Policy

 Voice recordings

 When you tap the microphone to dictate a billable entry, Voxhora uses Apple's on-device SFSpeechRecognizer framework.
 On modern Apple devices, this runs locally on your device — the audio never leaves your phone, Watch, iPad, or Mac.
-The recognized text is then optionally sent to an LLM (see below) for parsing into structured fields.
+The recognized text is then optionally sent for parsing into structured fields (see below).
 The audio itself is discarded as soon as the recognition is complete and is never stored.

-To turn voice into structured billing entries, and to generate short summaries of intake documents you provide, Voxhora calls Anthropic's Claude API.
-The text content of your dictated phrase or uploaded document text is sent to Anthropic over HTTPS, processed, and the structured response returned.
-Anthropic's API privacy terms apply to that processing; Anthropic states that API requests are not used to train their models by default.
+To turn voice into structured billing entries, and to generate short summaries of intake documents you provide, Voxhora calls Anthropic's Claude API through the Voxhora relay server described above (so you don't need your own Anthropic key).
+The text content of your dictated phrase or uploaded document text is sent over HTTPS, processed, and the structured response returned.
+The relay does not store the content of these requests — it records only metadata (token counts, cost, timestamp) for usage metering.
+Anthropic's API privacy terms apply to the processing; Anthropic states that API requests are not used to train their models by default.

-If you do not want any text leaving your device for parsing, you can turn off LLM-assisted billing in Voxhora settings — voice billing will then use the on-device comma-based parser only.
+If you do not want any text leaving your device for parsing, you can turn off AI-assisted billing in Voxhora settings — voice billing will then use the on-device comma-based parser only.

 Email and SMS sent through Voxhora